Sony sells more than 7 million PlayStation 4 consoles

-PlayStation 4 software sales - retail and digital - touched 20.5 million copies worldwide as of April 13, the company said in its statement.
+PlayStation 4 software sales - retail and digital - totaled 20.5 million copies worldwide by April 13, Sony said in the statement.